aspose-cells/Aspose.Cells-API-References/english/java/com.aspose.cells/slicer/_index.md

 Indicates whether the slicer object is printable.

+**Remarks**

+NOTE: This member is now obsolete.
+Instead, please use [Shape.isPrintable()](../../com.aspose.cells/shape\#isPrintable--) property.
+This property will be removed 12 months later since January 2026.
+Aspose apologizes for any inconvenience you may have experienced.

 **Parameters:**
 | Parameter | Type | Description |
 | --- | --- | --- |